ldv-klever/cif/docs/aoc.rst

 directives described in 6.10.4 of [ISO-9899-2011]_.
 In the `location-control-directive` definition `aoc-integer-constant` points out line numbers in files whose names are specified by `aoc-string-literal`.

+`line directives <location-control-directive>` can arise at aspect preprocessing considered in :ref:`intro`.
+Users should unlikely use them.

 .. _comments: